nspcc-dev/neofs-node/cmd/neofs-adm/README.md

 #### Network deployment

-- Use `generate-alphabet` to generate set of wallets for consensus and Alphabet nodes.
+- Use `generate-alphabet` to generate a set of wallets for consensus and Alphabet nodes.

 - `init` will initialize side chain by deploying smart contracts and setting provided NeoFS network configuration.

 - `generate-storage-wallet` generates wallet for the Storage node that is ready for deployment.
-It also transfers a bit of side chain GAS so this wallet can be used for NeoFS bootstrap.
+It also transfers a bit of side chain GAS, so this wallet can be used for NeoFS bootstrap.

 #### Network maintenance